o3de/o3de.org/content/docs/userguide/scripting/scriptcanvas/tutorial-collisions-targets.md

 **Example**
 ![\[The components and properties for the Projectile entity.\]](/images/userguide/scripting/script-canvas/script-canvas-entity-projectile.png)

-## Step 2: Create a Script to Propel the Projectile Forward<a name="script-canvas-tutorial-collisions-targets-step-two"></a>
+## Step 2: Create a Script to Propel the Projectile Forward {#script-canvas-tutorial-collisions-targets-step-two}

 Now that you've set up a projectile, you can create a script to propel the projectile forward when it spawns\.